ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 featured: false
 comments: true
 title: What's New in SharePoint and One Drive - Oct 2016
-tags:
+tags: 'SharePoint,One Drive,Office 365'
-- SharePoint
-- One Drive
-- Office 365
-category: SharePoint
+category: OFFICE 365
 ---
 In this post, I will summarize the vision and roadmap of SharePoint and One Drive announced at Microsoft Ignite 2016.
 Learn how Microsoft is reinventing content collaboration.
 <br>